mrsac7/DLOTP/readme.md

 ## Running

-Once the native library is built, run `pub get` to resolve the dependencies then run `dart <filename>.dart`.
+Once the native library is built, run `pub get` to resolve the dependencies then run `dart main.dart`.